jadecobra/python_tdd_exercises/source/data_structures_none.rst

        self.assertIsNotNone((1, 2, 3, 'n'))
        self.assertNotIsInstance(None, tuple)

-* I now know that in python
+* From the tests I can see that in python

   * :doc:`None <data_structures_none>` is not a ``tuple``
   * :doc:`None <data_structures_none>` is not a ``string``